Programmer-RZ/VisualizingSortingAlgorithms/README.md

 # VisualizingSortingAlgorithms
 Visualizing sorting algorithms using bars.

-Development branch

-Has new features and updates

-WARNING: Has not been tested.
-May be unstable.
-Latest and stable release is in main branch

 # Requirements
 - Visual Studio 2022 (older versions have not been tested
 - SFML 2.1.5 or better